-School Progress, Part A evaluates STAAR (with and without accommodations) and STAAR Alternate 2 assessment results for grades 4-8 in RLA and mathematics, and STAAR English I, English II, and Algebra I end-of-course (EOC) assessment results.
+School Progress, Part A evaluates STAAR and STAAR Alternate 2 assessment results for grades 4-8 in RLA and mathematics, and STAAR English I, English II, and Algebra I end-of-course (EOC) assessment results.
 SAT/ACT results for accelerated testers are not included.